huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_cluster.md

 * `delete_sfs` - (Optional, String) Specified whether to delete the associated SFS resources when deleting CCE cluster. valid values are "true", "try" and "false".
 Default is false.

-* `delete_all` - (Optional, Bool) Specified whether to delete all associated resources when deleting CCE cluster.
+* `delete_all` - (Optional, String) Specified whether to delete all associated resources when deleting CCE cluster. valid values are "true", "try" and "false".
 Default is false.

 The `masters` block supports: